 What This Looks Like in Year Three

 Your diabetes incidence rate has dropped 40% compared to industry benchmarks.
 Your pharmacy spend is 22% below projection.
-You've successfully transitioned 47 Medicare-eligible employees off your plan (reducing risk and cost).
+You've transitioned 47 Medicare-eligible employees off your plan.
 Your stop-loss insurance premium decreased by $165,000 at renewal because you could demonstrate verified risk reduction.

-But here's what really changed: employees talk about their macro targets at lunch.
-New hires ask about the FSA Store in their orientation.
-Your Glassdoor reviews mention the health-to-wealth benefit.
-When a competitor tried to recruit one of your key people, they mentioned they'd lose their accumulated retirement contributions from the wellness program and turned down the offer.
+But the real shift: employees discuss macros at lunch.
+New hires ask about the FSA Store.
+Glassdoor reviews highlight the health-to-wealth benefit.
+A competitor tried to poach a key employee, who declined because they'd lose retirement contributions from the program.

-And here's the kicker: you now have three years of proprietary data showing exactly how nutrition patterns predict future claims.
-You can price risk better than your insurance carrier.
-You can identify high-risk individuals years before they show up in claims data.
-You can prove to your board that health spending is an investment, not an expense.
+You don't need to buy engagement.
+The program sells itself—people earn real money and feel better.
+And here's the real win: you have three years of proprietary data linking nutrition to claims.
+You can price risk better than your carrier.
+You can spot high-risk employees years before claims appear.
+You can show your board that health spending is an investment.

 That's not a wellness program.
 That's a competitive advantage.